Eliz39/brilo-task/README.md

 # brilo-task
 Deploy on gh-pages: **https://eliz39.github.io/brilo-task/**

-BEM is using as naming system for CSS in this project.
+BEM is used as naming system for CSS in this project.